PatoGM/first-discordjs-bot/README.md

 link to more info on registering commands: https://discordjs.guide/interactions/slash-commands.html

-## Commands used to setup this repo
+## Commands used to originally create this repo
 ```
 npm init
 ```